Juliette (novel)

-Juliette is a novel written by the Marquis de Sade and published 1797–1801, accompanying Sade's 1797 version of his novel Justine.
+Juliette, or Vice Amply Rewarded (French: L'Histoire de Juliette ou les Prospérités du vice) is a Libertine horror novel written by the Marquis de Sade and published 1797–1801, accompanying de Sade's 1797 version of his novel Justine.
 While Justine, Juliette's sister, was a virtuous woman who consequently encountered nothing but despair and abuse, Juliette is an amoral nymphomaniac murderer who is successful and happy.
-The full title of the novel in the original French is L'Histoire de Juliette ou les Prospérités du vice, and the English title is "Juliette, or Vice Amply Rewarded" (versus "Justine, or Good Conduct Well-Chastised").
 As many other of his works, Juliette follows a pattern of violently pornographic scenes followed by long treatises on a broad range of philosophical topics, including theology, morality, aesthetics, naturalism and also Sade's dark, fatalistic view of world metaphysics.

 Plot summary

+The majority of the novel is a first-person narrative in which the amoral Juliette recounts to her moral sister Justine, among other people, the events of her life.
 Juliette is raised in a convent.
-However, at age thirteen she is seduced by a woman who immediately explains that morality, religion and other such concepts are meaningless.
-There are plenty of similar philosophical musings during the book, all attacking the ideas of God, morals, remorse, love, etc., the overall conclusion being that the only aim in life is "to enjoy oneself at no matter whose expense."
+However, at age thirteen she is invited to a luncheon by Madame Delbene, the Abbess of the convent, and her fellow pupil, Euphrosiné, someone she looked up to.
+She is then raped by the two.
+A month after, Euphrosine leaves the convent to “fling herself into libertinage”.
+Over the course of 3 years, she is groomed by Madame Delbene, who explains that morality, religion and other such concepts are meaningless.
+There are plenty of similar philosophical musings during the book, all attacking the ideas of God, morals, remorse, love, etc. the overall conclusion being that the only aim in life is "to enjoy oneself at no matter whose expense."
 Juliette takes this to the extreme and manages to murder her way through numerous people, including various family members and friends.